SSWConsulting/SSW.Rules.Content/rules/integrate-identityserver-with-an-existing-user-store/rule.md

 ```

 ::: greybox
-Note: In the example above the "EXTERNAL_AUTH_PROVIDER" is a constant which container the identifier for you external authentication provider. e.g. (IDENTITY_SERVER_EXTERNAL_LOGIN = "IdentityServer")
+Note: In the example above the "EXTERNAL_AUTH_PROVIDER" is a constant which contains the identifier for your external authentication provider. e.g. IDENTITY_SERVER_EXTERNAL_LOGIN = "IdentityServer"
 :::

 * **Future Authentications**: